 You should step into customers’ shoes and then make decisions.
 Do not judge by your taste.

 A few last words

 Look, I know some of the words may appear mean or very straightforward.
-However, this was made only for the one sole purpose – you should be creating solutions by asking, researching, cooperating with the client, and stepping in customer’s shoes.
-You should not follow the myths which were created by some prejudices or anything else.
+However, this was made only for one sole purpose – you should be creating solutions by asking, researching, cooperating with the client, and stepping in the customer’s shoes.
+You should not follow the myths created by some prejudices or anything else.
 They do not allow you to fully open your potential and become a competitive player on the market.
 It is the only way to become a successful designer.
 Once you become such a professional, there would be a field for art and self-expression.
 Ciao!